-The gentlemen can pair it with jeans and shirt for a laidback casual day or chinos and a polo shirt for a dressier look.
+The gentlemen can pair it with jeans and a shirt for a laidback casual day or chinos and a polo shirt for a dressier look.
 In the summer, matching your pair with walking shorts and a button-down tee is an option for a stylish yet comfortable outfit.

 With more clothing options, the ladies can mix it up more.
-Try matching the Onitsuka Tiger Mexico 66 shoes in women’s fun colorways with a flowy floral dress for a fun ensemble or opt for a more neutral colored kick you could match with your smart casual office clothes.
+Try matching the Onitsuka Tiger Mexico 66 shoes in women’s fun colorways with a flowy floral dress for a fun ensemble or opt for a more neutral colored kick you could match with your smart-casual office clothes.

-This kick's upper is made of full grain leather contrasted with a smooth suede T-toe construction and heel counter for added protection and durability.
+This kick's upper is made of full-grain leather contrasted with a smooth suede T-toe construction and heel counter for added protection and durability.
 It also features a leather toecap overlay for extra protection from bumps and abrasions.
 A branded flap is strategically placed on the shoe's heel to serve as an aid in wearing it.
 The shoe also exhibits the brand’s signature stripe on its sides, while an X-shaped reinforcement is seen on the rear part for visual purposes and durability.

 Design-wise, the Onitsuka Tiger Mexico 66 is notable for its iconic and recognizable aesthetic which had garnered a cult following throughout the years.